Location: Bristol, England

 Originally located at the bottom of a hill known locally as Pig Sty Hill, the fountain was a welcome respite for horses dragging heavily laden carts up the steep slope.
 The structure was moved to the junction of Wellington Hill West and Kellaway Avenue to accommodate widening of the road.

 A fluted column with attic base arises from a highly decorated acroter.
 The structure capped with a central lamp roofed in with scales of opal glass cast the light downwards (design number 223.)
-A crown encircled by flowers is surmounted by a trio of spiked orbs.
+The lamp originally lit by gas is encircled by flowers and a crown containing Maltese crosses surmounted by a trio of spiked orbs.

 - Acanthus, one of the most common plant forms (deeply cut leaves) to make foliage ornament and decoration